 An increase in the water level occurs when a liquid at high velocity discharges into a region of lower velocity called a hydraulic jump.

-This destroys the surplus energy of water, beyond the hydraulic jumps, water flows more deeply therefore with lower velocity.
+This destroys the surplus energy of water, beyond the hydraulic jumps, water flows more deeply with lower velocity.